Why First Steps Fertility & Women’s Health

 Will this work for me?

 Results depend on age, ovarian reserve, semen parameters, hormones, and history.
-Your assessment gives us the data to recommend the right plan.
-We explain the why behind each option so you can choose confidently.
+Your assessment gives me the information I need to recommend the right plan.
+I explain the “why” behind each option so you can choose confidently.

-If lower tech is not the best fit, what happens?
+If lower tech isn’t the best fit, what happens?

-If testing shows IVF is the most effective route, we will say so, explain what that means, and connect you with a respected partner clinic.
-You will leave with a plan either way.
+If testing shows IVF is the most effective route, I’ll say so, explain what that means, and connect you with a trusted partner clinic.
+You’ll leave with a clear plan either way.

 What treatments do you offer?

-Ovulation induction, cycle monitoring, timed intercourse with trigger shots, intrauterine insemination with partner or donor sperm, and early pregnancy monitoring to 8 to 10 weeks.
+Ovulation induction, cycle monitoring, timed intercourse with trigger shots, intrauterine insemination with partner or donor sperm, and early pregnancy monitoring through about 8 to 10 weeks.

 How many IUI cycles should I try before changing course?

-Many patients try 3 to 4 cycles.
-The exact number depends on age, ovarian reserve, semen parameters, and response to medication.
+Many patients try three to four cycles.
+The right number depends on age, ovarian reserve, semen parameters, and medication response.

 What is HyFoSy and why use it instead of HSG?

-HyFoSy is a tubal patency test that uses ultrasound and a foam contrast, not X-ray or iodine.
-It is typically gentler and avoids radiation exposure.
+HyFoSy is a tubal patency test that uses ultrasound and a foam contrast rather than X-ray or iodine.
+It’s typically gentler and avoids radiation exposure.

 What are the expected success rates with IUI?

-Per cycle rates vary with age and diagnosis.
+Per-cycle success varies with age and diagnosis.
 Many patients see 10 to 20 percent per cycle.
-Your assessment helps estimate your personal range.
+Your assessment helps narrow down your personal range.

 Do you work with donor sperm or known donors?